D3favltx90/WebsiteEmulator/README.md

-# EchoTeck Website Template
+# Website Emulator

 A modern, responsive website template with Docker and Nginx configuration for easy deployment.
+This project is a simple framework for creating websites for common web technologies so automated workflows can generate web traffic to season a virutal environment for testing, red teaming, and other security testing.

+EchoTeck and DripMart are the first two websites that have been created which are simple examples.
+Additional sites will be added over time.

 ## Project Structure